UPMC: Making Life Changing Medicine Happen

 Residents receive two lab coats at the start of their PGY1 year.
 One additional coat is provided upon request in the first three months of each additional year of training.

-Residents are provided with access to two pairs of scrubs.
-These scrubs are returned to the ScrubEx machine when soiled, at which point the resident will have access to a clean pair of scrubs.
+Residents are provided with access to one pair of scrubs.
+These scrubs are returned to the CINTAS machine when soiled, at which point the resident will have access to a clean pair of scrubs.

 The UPMC Perks program provides discounts on a variety of services, merchandise, and experiences offered exclusively to UPMC employees, such as: